lifebit-ai/api-request-examples/scripts/README.md

 Submit job to CloudOS via the API.

-*Please note that currently this script can only run for pipelines which require a single input file on S3.*
+*Please note that currently this script can only run for pipelines which require a single input file on S3 using AWS cloud.*

 ### Run script
 ```bash